-A treatise on everything from alienation, longing, corruption, ambition and hope, The Man Who Fell to Earth is that most intriguing brand of science fiction film: a futuristic drama which takes into account the fact that the technological advancements of science seem never rise above the limitations of man.
+A treatise on everything from alienation, longing, corruption, ambition and hope, The Man Who Fell to Earth is that most intriguing brand of science fiction film: a futuristic drama which takes into account the fact that the technological advancements of science seem never rise above the ethical limitations of man.

 WHAT I LOVE ABOUT THIS FILM

-I really enjoy how The Man Who Fell to Earth plays with the concept of time.
-The story has the feel and scope of an epic but there is no reference to just how much time has elapsed.
+I really admire how The Man Who Fell to Earth plays with the concept of time.
+The story has the feel and scope of an epic, but there is no reference to just how much time has elapsed.
 Major events unfurl, inventions reorganize lives, yet Bowie's unchanging flawlessness stands in poignant counterpoint to the aging decay of those around him.
 Roeg's employment of fluid time imbues Tevis' novel with an abstract metaphysical richness that makes this somewhat familiar "fish-out-of-water" tale shimmer with keen human insights and finely-observed perceptions about loneliness and the universal need to connect.

 Whether by design or luck, surrounding the relatively stiff and inexpressive Bowie with a team of idiosyncratically naturalistic actors (Rip Torn, Candy Clark, & Buck Henry) evocatively underscores Bowie's inerasable "otherness" as the alien and brings into tragic relief his unending estrangement from those he seeks to understand.

-Hands-down the film's best performance is given by Rip Torn as the disillusioned idealist Nathan Bryce, but Candy Clark is the emotional center of the film.
-As Mary-Lou, a small-town girl lonelier and more isolated than the alien she falls in love with, Clark does some very intelligent things in bringing some dimension to a character who's not-too-bright.
+Hands-down the film's best performance is given by Rip Torn as the disillusioned idealist Nathan Bryce, but Candy Clark is the film's emotional center.
+As Mary-Lou, a small-town girl lonelier and more isolated than the alien she falls in love with, Clark does some very intelligent things in bringing dimension to a character who's none-too-bright.

 A plea to be seen instead of just being watched